bidstack-group/pubguard-sdk-android/README.md

   <img src="images/pg-logo.png"/>
 </p>

-# Pubguard Android Library
+# Pubguard Android Framework

 A guide to installing Pubguard on your Android Google Play Store application

-The Pubguard library is a solution that monitors the advertising content flowing through your mobile app, protecting user against unwanted ad content.
+The Pubguard framework is a solution that monitors the advertising content flowing through your mobile app, protecting user against unwanted ad content.

-The data from the library is then accessible via your account on the Pubguard dashboard where you can set up preferences, alerts and browse the gallery.
+The data from the framework is then accessible via your account on the Pubguard dashboard where you can set up preferences, alerts and browse the gallery.

 ---